 We only have 9 days for our roadtrip from Phoenix, AZ to Yellowstone.
 We're leaving July 18 and have to be back by the 26th.
 This is our first ever roadtrip and we have 3 kids ages 13, 11 and 3 and we're taking our Sienna minivan (that means we need to stop in hotels to sleep).

 When I downloaded "Rest Areas - Combined" I got all 2150 locations.
 How can I delete the ones I do not want before downloading to my Garmin?
 Or once downloaded, how can I erase specific ones from a Garmin 1390T?

-This week we are recognizing Not2Bright and Juggernaut as our contributors of the week.
+This week we are recognizing T923347 as our star of the week.

 This is the place to talk about things that are not gps related.

 This thread will be closed on Monday and a new one will be opened.

 I purchased the red light alerts and wish to use the use the Emily mp3.
 I have communicator and POI loader, I am able to load the POI files but not the mp3's (although I can drag it over into the mp3 section).
 Any suggestions on getting Emily to speak the alerts?
 Thanks

 The reality is that most drivers move along at what they consider to be a safe speed for the conditions regardless of the posted limit.
 To minimize accidents, the limit should therefore be the speed at which 85 percent of the drivers are moving.